marhar/sqlminus/orapig/README.md

 OraPIG -- Oracle Python Interface Generator
 ===========================================

-..
-TODO: for this doc, rearrange sections, label as beta version, note TODO items.

 OraPIG creates Python interfaces for PL/SQL packages.
 You can generate interfaces for your own packages or for the Oracle system packages.